-Chances are 2020 has meant major changes for your business.
+Chances are the past couple of years have meant major changes for your business.
 That’s why it’s more important than ever to take stock of your business’s changing needs and rethink how HR can contribute to the big picture.
 The best way to plan for the future?
 An HR strategic plan.

 In this post, we’ll walk you through how to write an HR strategic plan of your own and even give you an HR strategic plan template to help you get started.
-Who knows what 2021 may bring— we’ll make sure your HR strategic plan 2021 covers everything.
+Who knows what 2022 may bring— we’ll make sure your HR strategic plan for 2022 covers everything.

 Benefits of an HR Strategic Plan